-REMOVING & USING TAPE: You may find that tape strips have been used to hold control surfaces or other parts in place during shipping.
+REMOVING & USING TAPE: Tape may been used to hold control surfaces or other parts in place during shipping.
 When removing tape from V-COTE, peal the tape back on itself so that the pulling is parallel to the surface of the covering.
-Do not pull the tape up at right angles to the covering.
+If the tape is near or across a seam or an edge, peal towards the edge or seam.
+Do NOT pull the tape up at right angles to the covering or away from a seam or edge.
 If you use tape during the assembly process use a low tack masking tape and remove it using the procedure noted above.